Best Guide Intune Win32 App Deployment | Endpoint Manager

 What is an Intunewin file?

-How to view Intunewin file?
+How do I view an Intunewin file?

 If you want to see the contents of the .intunewin file, rename its extension to .zip.
-The .intunewin file contains two folders – Contents and Metadata.
-These folders contain the application package (the installer), and the Detetection.xml file.
+The intunewin file contains two folders: Contents and Metadata.
+These folders contain the application package (the installer) and the Detetection.xml file.

 4 Comments